Starting a food business

 - For new food products, you may need to seek advice from a food analyst.

-- We are no longer able to provide Safer Food Better business packs to new food businesses, these must be downloaded from the Food Standards Agency website.
+- We are no longer able to provide Safer Food Better business packs to new food businesses, you can download and print from Safer food, better business for caterers and retailers.

 Is your food business registered?

 It is a legal requirement that all food businesses operating within the London Borough of Bromley register their business with the council at least 28 days before you start to trade.
 Please only register if you definitely intend to start trading.
 Please visit our food business registration page to find out how to register your food business.
 Once you have submitted a food business registration form you can begin to trade.

 - Our planning team - to enquire about business use and planning permission

 - Local fire authority - to enquire about fire safety requirements

 - Our licensing team - to enquire about alcohol, entertainment and late night opening

 - Our trading standards team - to enquire about weights and measures in a food business